-In order to calculate the $P(\Delta t, \Delta \phi)$ PDF map for a targeted search, an inspiral_dtdphi.h5 file containing the sky location of the target, SNR, and PSD (noise budgets) of the detectors is required.
+of the target, SNR, and PSD (noise budgets) of the detectors is required.

 The characteristic SNRs of the detectors could be found in Hanna's paper [37].
 The noise budgets of detectors could be found on LIGO GitLab written in xml.gz format.
-In order to supply only one xml.gz file to the pipeline, a new programme was written to combine all the xml.gz files from each of the detectors.
+In order to supply only one xml.gz file to the pipeline, I have to write a code to combine all the xml.gz files from each of the detectors.
 The final product was plotted out and is shown in fig 11.